JSpeleers/PythonMedicaExercises/README.md

 The contents of the `solution()` or `solution_X()` functions is the code which needs to be pasted into Dodona.
 The only noticable difference is that an `IndexError: list index out of range` in this code will mean an `EOFError: EOF when reading a line` in Dodona.

+Regular `# comments` explain the reasoning behind certain statements.
+Python `""" Docstrings """` on the other hand will explain some of the Python magic that is happening.

 ## Solutions